 About the specifics of the role, the vibe within the company, the colleagues, future career possibilities, the list of expectations is endless.
 Chances are new employees haven’t been fully informed about all aspects involved.
 A real shame, since unmet expectations are an important reason people often leave only a few weeks in.

 This post isn’t meant to be an exhaustive list of reasons why employees leave.
 Nor is it an exhaustive overview of how you can prevent unwanted turnover.
-It does however give you a starting point, a way to get your 2017 retention goals straight.
-Now it’s your turn to go and tick some boxes.
+If you’d like to dive deeper and explore specific methods and tools that can help you reduce unwanted turnover in your organization, you can book a demo below.